Although the industry has seen significant advances in the last ten years, there are still considerable challenges in making electricity from waves.

 The idea is not entirely new.
 In fact, Digital Displacement was originally conceived by wave energy pioneers at the University of Edinburgh.

-This project enabled us to put theory into practice and build a complete hybrid power transmission on a unique laboratory test-rig.
+This project enabled the ability to put theory into practice and build a complete hybrid power transmission on a unique laboratory test-rig.
 This simulated the behaviour of a wave energy converter responding to a range of different real sea conditions and allowed us to demonstrate a completely realistic power conversion system that has the capacity to work at sea.

 Wave energy thus far remains a tantalising prospect.
 But the machines of tomorrow could have Digital Displacement at their heart.